 Keeping track of your symptoms is another helpful tool.
 In a symptom journal, record when and where you experienced any stomach pain, discomfort, bloating, diarrhea, or constipation.
 Also include what you were doing, how you were feeling, and what type of food or medications you consumed before and when symptoms appeared.
 All this information may help you and your doctor determine what triggers your IBS.
 Then you can take reasonable steps such as dietary modification toprevent problems and take control of your life.

 Talk Openly About IBS

 Remember, you don't have to be alone in dealing with IBS.
 Seek out support from trusted family and friends.

-"They could be your best resource," says Jeffrey Roberts, president and founder of the Irritable Bowel Syndrome (IBS) Self Help and Support Group.
+"They could be your best resource," says Jeffrey Roberts, founder of the Irritable Bowel Syndrome (IBS) Self Help and Support Group.